jarstingstall/jarstingstall.github.io/_posts/2015-05-17-building-reusable-components-with-angular-1.x-and-webpack.md

 └── webpack.config.js
 ```

 Configuring Webpack is very straight foward.
-For the simplest of setups it only needs the location of the entry javascript file and where to output the bundled file:
+For the simplest of setups it only needs the location of the entry JavaScript file and where to output the bundled file:

 ```js
 module.exports = {